 Responsibility #4: Checks and Balances.
 Literally.

-PTO Presidents should be on the PTO bank account and have the duty to be a co-signer on checks.
+But it is a best practice for PTO Presidents to be on the PTO bank account and have the duty to be a co-signer on checks.

 The President should also ensure that an independent annual audit takes place and anything flagged by the audit is resolved.